etclabscore/jenkins-vagrant/README.md

+NOTE: This is a fork of [rgl/jenkins-vagrant](https://github.com/rgl/jenkins-vagrant), modified to not include gitlab or require custom vagrant boxes.

+# Jenkins Vagrant

 This is a [Vagrant](https://www.vagrantup.com/) Environment for a Continuous Integration server using the [Jenkins](https://jenkins.io) daemon.
+It includes support for all major operating systems (Mac, Windows, Linux).

+## For the Non-Developer

+Jenkins Vagrant is an easy way for projects to test, build, and deploy their code without the need of any 3rd party service.

+## What is this?

 This configures Jenkins through [CLI/JNLP](https://wiki.jenkins-ci.org/display/JENKINS/Jenkins+CLI) and [Groovy](http://www.groovy-lang.org/) scripts to: